Who Owns LinkedIn?

 As a two-sided platform, LinkedIn offers basic features for free.
 It also provides additional paid accounts for unlimited search and other features.
 Premium subscriptions allow users to access advanced features and insights.
 This makes it an attractive option for professionals seeking to enhance their networking and job search capabilities.

-See also Who Owns FIAT?
+See also Who Owns Whole Foods?

 In addition, LinkedIn offers recruitment solutions.
 These solutions help businesses find and hire top talent through targeted job postings and talent search tools.